mia-platform/documentation/docs/release_notes/platform_5-7-0_releasenotes.md

 * **Design - Microservices: Add a configmap**
     With this version we introduce 'add configuration' button that allows you to **create configmaps** in order to add files to your microservice without going to the advanced configuration.

-  [Here](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) you can find more detailed guidelines about the creation and the management of configurations from DevOps Console.

   ![microservice](img/microservice-new.png)

 * **Desing - Microservices: Switch to standard mode witohout loosing information**